Shaik-mohd-huzaifa/Shaik-mohd-huzaifa/README.md

 <a href="https://huzaifa.hashnode.dev/what-is-operator-precedence-in-javascript"><img width="60%" align="left" src="https://huzaifa.hashnode.dev/_next/image?url=https%3A%2F%2Fcdn.hashnode.com%2Fres%2Fhashnode%2Fimage%2Fupload%2Fv1666921469156%2Fsjs8m0RXZ.png%3Fw%3D1600%26h%3D840%26fit%3Dcrop%26crop%3Dentropy%26auto%3Dcompress%2Cformat%26format%3Dwebp&w=1920&q=75">
 <h2><a href="https://huzaifa.hashnode.dev/what-is-operator-precedence-in-javascript">Learn About the Operator Precedence in Javascript</h2>
 <h4>Javascript has by default assigned some precedence (priority) to some operators which get executed according to their precedence
 Basically, javascript says the compiler which operator should be compiled first or in sequence.
-Depending on the precedence the direction of the reading element changes.</h4>
+Depending on the precedence the direction of the reading elements changes.</h4>
 </a>